Sid-Kr1/outstandingKnife/README.md

 ## Example usage

-To create a project called 'persistentIcyNeptune', go to where you usually like to develop your software and type:
+To create a project called 'PersistentIcyNeptune', go to where you usually like to develop your software and type:

-    outstandingKnife persistentIcyNeptune -d persistentIcyNeptune
+    outstandingKnife PersistentIcyNeptune

-OK will print more instructions as it runs.
+The tool will print more instructions as it runs.
 Follow these to set up the repo on github and pypi.

-To install your new project, cd into the persistentIcyNeptune directory and type:
+To install your new project, cd into the PersistentIcyNeptune directory and type:

     sudo python setup.py install --prefix=DIRNAME

-You can omit the 'sudo' and the '--prefix=DIRNAME' if you want to install the project system-wide.
-Otherwise, provided that DIRNAME is in your $PATH, you should be good to go straight away.
+You can omit the 'sudo' if you are installing locally using '--prefix=DIRNAME' and you can omit the prefix if you want to install the project system-wide.
+If the install is system wide then it should all work.
+You can test it by typing:

+    persistentncyneptune

+For a local install you will have to add DIRNAME/bin to your PATH and DIRNAME/lib/python2.7/site-packages to your PYTHONPATH.
+Of course you should adjust for different python versions.

 ## Help